hendrikcech/rft/assignment1/draft-rft.md

 - resumable transfers
 - reliable transfers
     - checksum validation of transmitted files
-- adjusts transfer speeds to avoid link congestion
+- adjusts transfer speeds to ...
+    - adapt to the available resources of the participants
+    - avoid link congestion

 # Protocol Overview
 An RFT server listens for UDP packets at a well-known port.
 It is assumed that clients and servers can exchange packets using UDP.